tclarkec/gamergrove/journals/austin_kim.md

 1. If you create a table that contains a foreign key field which references another table, that latter table must have been created in a prior migration file (makes sense since for a table to reference an id property in another table, that other table must have already been created in the database).

 2. If you make a migration but then make subsequent changes to prior migration files (to update a column in a table) this will cause a "Incompatible migration history at XXX_example_migration_file_name" error, which will require clearing the database.
 Adding migration files should be fine as long as the new file doesn't contain any errors.

+# January 19, 2024

+Today I worked on:

+* Fixing some of our table migrations and finishing the part of authentication that allows people to sign up for new accounts

+In the morning I was the driver and fixed some issues in our tables:
+- Icon Table
+    - Added an icon table (acts as a value object) that will allow the user choose from a number of pre-inserted profile avator/icons
+- User Table
+    - Added an icon_id foreign key integer field
+- Votes Table
+    - review_id is simply listed as an integer field when it should be a foreign key integer field
+    - we are missing a user_id foreign key integer field to associate each upvote or downvote with the logged in user
+- Reviews Table
+    - replies_count should be default 0 since when a review is first created it won’t have any replies
+    - vote is listed as a foreign key when it should actually be votes_count, an integer field with a default of 0 since when a review is first created it won’t have any upvotes or downvotes
+    - wouldn’t make sense for vote to be a foreign key since the review table has to be created before the vote table (will cause a reference error when starting the containers and running migration files)
+    - votes_count will be incremented by 1 or decremented by 1 every time a user clicks upvote or downvote on the review (either upvote or downvote boolean for a vote row will be set to true through the frontend)

+Later on Clark was the driver and thanks to Riley's help we redid the convention of ids in our table.
+We also flushed out more of the authentication and eventually got to a point where we could not create an account in our database because of a Pydantic validation error involving an id.

+After Clark left, with the help of Thomas and Stesha we figured out that this error was being caused by not including id as a field in the RETURNING clause of the INSERT query we use to add an account to the accounts table in our database.

+Today I learned that:

+Watching Dalante's lecture on PostGres auth would have been very helpful from the beginning.
+Going to watch it and read the JWTdown documentation very closely to finish out the rest of authentication.